 - In a large Dutch oven, heat butter.
-Place sausage in pot and cook for 3 minutes.
+Place sausage in the pot and cook for 3 minutes.
 Scoop out into a bowl.
-Add chopped vegetables and seasonings to pot along with diced tomato.
+Add chopped vegetables and seasonings to the pot along with diced tomato.
 Cook over medium heat for 2-3 minutes, stirring often.

-- Add sausage back into pot.
+- Add sausage back into the pot.
 Stir in the brown rice and chicken broth.
 Increase heat to high and bring to a heavy simmer.
 Immediately reduce heat to low, cover Dutch oven with lid and let cook for 35-40 minutes.

 - Check rice for doneness.
 If it is tender then stir in the shrimp, cover, and cook for 5 minutes.
 If not, cook rice for another 5-10 minutes or until it becomes tender, then follow the steps above.
 Taste for salt content and adjust accordingly.

-- Store leftover jambalaya in an air tight container in the refrigerator for up to 3 days after preparation.
+- Store leftover jambalaya in an airtight container in the refrigerator for up to 3 days after preparation.
 Reheat well before serving.